Select Page

 Promoting platforms for innovation

-STIC hand-selected 35 outstanding candidates from the program to showcase their innovative ideas at the conference and compete in the annual pitch competition for a chance to win seed grant funding to continue their product developments.
-Participants showcased their passions to a panel of judges comprised of subject matter experts, university faculty and angel investors.
+During the event, participants demonstrated their expertise and passion to a distinguished panel of judges, including subject matter experts, university faculty and investors, underscoring the impact of their learning experience on advancing technological and economic development across ASEAN.
+STIC hand-selected 35 outstanding candidates from the program to showcase their innovative ideas at the conference and compete in the $100,000 pitch competition.
+Participants showcased their passions to a panel of judges comprised of subject matter experts, university faculty and angel investors

 Siraphat Taesuwan with an oversized check